microsoft/nni/docs/QuickStart.md

 ## First "Hello World" experiment: MNIST

-Now let's start to run our first NNI experiment, here is a minimal experiment we prepared to teach you how to using NNI:
+Now let's start to run our first NNI experiment, here is a minimal experiment we prepared to teach you how to using NNI.

+Below is a [config.yml][5] file we prepared:

 ```yaml
 authorName: default